 Preparation

-- Make the wet masala: put the second onion (chopped roughly), and ginger and garlic (peeled and chopped) in a blender along with half a cup water and whiz to get a smooth puree.
+- Put the remaining onions and the garlic in a blender with a little water and blend to get a smooth puree.

 - Once the timer beeps, wait for 10 minutes, then release steam by turning the steam release handle to venting.

-- When the timer beeps, open the cooker and add green chillies and cilantro.
-Serve aloo gosht with warm naan.
+- When the timer beeps again, open the cooker and add the chopped coriander.
+Serve aloo gosht with roti or warm naan.

 Notes

-- You can substitute lamb with mutton or goat meat.
+- You can substitute goat meat with lamb.

 - Use bone-in meat as the bones add a lot of depth and flavour.
-Lamb shoulder has the best and most succulent meat.
+Goat shoulder or leg has the best and most succulent meat.

 - Depending upon the type and size of potatoes, sometimes it takes more time for them to soften.
 I typically find that peeled and halved potatoes get done in 1 minute of pressure cooking, but you might get different results.
 If the potatoes are not done in 1 minute, just put the lid back on and pressure cook for another minute.